danomatika/BangYourHead/3.Audio/MicroOrchestra/README.txt

 External Libraries
 ------------------

-There are many additional objects that can be added to Pure Data, either from compiled source code or resuable patch abstractions.
+There are many additional objects that can be added to Pure Data, either from compiled source code or reusable patch abstractions.
 The rj/c_ead.pd patch is an example of the patch-based approach.
 You can also download & install externals using Help -> Find externals.

 One thing to know is that Pd needs to know where these libraries are located when it tries to create objects.